 Get ready for the UGLIEST master bathroom you have ever seen!

 Master Bathroom Remodel Before

 Master Bathroom Remodel Budget

-It has held up to all the steamy showers they have taken since we finished their bathroom & I know it will look beautiful in ours.
+It has held up to all the steamy showers they have taken since we finished their bathroom & I knew it would look beautiful in our master bathroom remodel.

-We will add small recessed lights & just added a bathroom fan to the ceiling to help brighten up & air out the bathroom.
+We added small recessed lights & a bathroom fan to the ceiling to help brighten up & air out the our new master bathroom remodel.

-We also plan on adding schoolhouse lights above the bathroom mirrors for more light as well.
+We also added schoolhouse lights above the bathroom mirrors for more light as well.